nss-group-projects/shepherds-pies-frontend/README.md

 ## Project Description

-Only employees will use this system, so think of them as the only users.
+Only employees will use this system, so think of them as the only users regardless of what role they are taking while interacting with it.

 ### Orders